GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 ## Step 2.
 Sign up for TechPass

-> **Notes**:
+> **Note**:
->- If you are a GCC 1.0 user and activating your TechPass account based on instructions on this page, skip this step as you would have registered for TechPass as mentioned earlier in this page.
->- Other users need to complete the below steps using a non-SE GSIB machine.
+> If you are a public officer using a SE-GSIB device, create a [service request](https://go.gov.sg/techpass-sr) to get your TechPass account.

 <details>
-  <summary style="font-size:18px">How to sign up for TechPass?</summary>
+  <summary style="font-size:20px;font-weight:bold">How to sign up for TechPass?</summary>

-  Public officers sign up for their TechPass account using their official email address.
+  - Public officers need to sign up for their TechPass account using their official email address.
 An invitation link will be sent to this email address for them to accept.
+  - Public officers must use their official email address.
+Format of a standard, official email address of a public officer is *your_name<span>@</span>agency.gov.sg*.

-?> Note: As LiteMail accounts are not supported, upgrade to a standard mailbox before signing up for TechPass.
-Format of a standard, official email address of a public officer will be *your_name<span>@</span>agency.gov.sg*
+  - LiteMail accounts are not supported by TechPass.
+If you have a LiteMail account, upgrade it to a standard mailbox before signing up for TechPass.

-  _To get a TechPass invitation link:_
+  _To get a TechPass invitation link_

   1. From your non-SE GSIB device, go to [TechPass portal](http://portal.techpass.gov.sg) and click **Sign Up**.